Everton sack Marco Silva after 18 months in charge | Goal.com

 The Merseyside club has made significant investments in players in recent times, adding the likes of Alex Iwobi, Moise Kean, Jean-Philippe Gbamin and Andre Gomes to their permanent roster in a bid to push on from mid-table finishes and start competing regularly in Europe.

-However, the Toffees have won just four times in the Premier League this season and Wednesday's thrashing at Anfield was their eighth defeat in their previous 11 league games.
+However, the Toffees have won just four times in the Premier League so far and Wednesday's thrashing at Anfield was their eighth defeat in their previous 11 league games.

+Silva was appointed Everton boss in the summer of 2018 following the departure of Sam Allardyce.
+The Toffees originally wanted to appoint the 42-year-old in November 2017 when he was still head coach at Watford, but the Hornets rejected their approach.

+Watford later blamed Everton's interest in Silva for the team's dramatic loss of form that led to him being sacked two months later and reported the club to the Premier League for alleged 'tapping-up' of the former Hull boss.